flutter/flutter/specs/style.md

   any getProperty(PropertyHandle property, GetPropertySettings? settings = null);
      // looking at the cached data for the given pseudoElement:
      // if there's a cached value:
-     //   if settings.forceCache is true, return the value
+     //   if settings.forceCache is true, return the cached value
-     //   if neither dirty bit is set, return the cached resolved value
+     //   if neither dirty bit is set, return the cached value
      //   if the cascade dirty bit is not set (value dirty is set) then
      //     resolve the value using the same StyleValue object
      //      - with firstTime=false on the resolver settings
      //      - with the cached state object if any
+     //      - jump to "cache" below
      // if settings.forceCache is true, return null
      // - if there's an override declaration with the property (with
      //   the pseudo or without), then get the value object from there and